Listen to the Mastering Demo

 Noise Reduction and Restoration

-We use Algorithmix Renovator, a "miracle" process that allows us to remove noises.
+We use Algorithmix Renovator and Izotope's spectral editor, "miracle" processes that allow us to remove noises.
 For example: chair squeaks in the middle of an orchestral passage, the conductor humming a tune, audience coughs, paper rustling, you name it!
-Algorithmix Denoise and Descratch and TC Electronic Backdrop allow us to reduce continuous noises such as hiss, rumble, and buzz, with little or no effect on the musical quality.
+Other noise reduction processes that we use allow us to reduce continuous noises such as hiss, rumble, and buzz, with little or no effect on the musical quality.
 Please leave a sample of the noise for a fingerprint.

 Digital processing can do a lot of things for your music which couldn't be done in the analog domain.
 Bob invented a process called microdynamic enhancement, that can restore or simulate the liveliness and life in a great live recording.
 Bob used it to get more of a big-band feel on a MIDI dominated jazz recording.
 He used it to put life back into an over-compressed rock recording.
 It helps remove some of the veils introduced in multi-generation mixdowns, tape saturation and sound "shrinkage" attributable to poor analog stages or jittery clocks in mixing consoles and converters.